oculus42/short-uuid/README.md

 The 'UUID' Functions handle the dashes and left-filled zeros needed for proper UUID support.
 The 'Hex' functions provide the translation functions from `any-base`.

-The object also incldues a `constants` object, with base58 and base90 sets.
+The short-uuid object also incldues a `constants` object, with base58 and base90 sets.

-The base58 set `flickrBase58` originates with Flickr and reduces human transcription errors.
+* The base58 set `flickrBase58` originates with Flickr and reduces human transcription errors.
-The base90 set `cookieBase90` is the set of allowable characters in a cookie value, and is intended to provide the shortest storage of UUIDs in a browser cookie.
+* The base90 set `cookieBase90` is the set of allowable characters in a cookie value, and is intended to provide the shortest storage of UUIDs in a browser cookie.

 Finally, the Base58 translator is automatically generated and included as `b58` for convenience.